Liberty Island in Manhattan in New York County, New York — The American Northeast (Mid-Atlantic)

 Erected 1984 by Masons of New York.

 Topics and series.
-This historical marker is listed in this topic list: Landmarks.
+This historical marker is listed in these topic lists: Arts, Letters, Music • Landmarks.
 In addition, it is included in the Lighthouses, and the UNESCO World Heritage Sites series lists.
 A significant historical year for this entry is 1884.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The New Colossus (within shouting distance of this marker); Copper for the Statue of Liberty (within shouting distance of this marker); Building the Statue of Liberty (within shouting distance of this marker); Liberty’s Symbols (within shouting distance of this marker); The Pedestal (within shouting distance of this marker); Edouard Rene De Laboulaye (within shouting distance of this marker); Frederic Auguste Bartholdi (within shouting distance of this marker); Alexandre Gustave Eiffel (about 300 feet away, measured in a direct line).
+At least 8 other markers are within walking distance of this marker: The New Colossus (within shouting distance of this marker); Copper for the Statue of Liberty (within shouting distance of this marker); Edouard Rene De Laboulaye (within shouting distance of this marker); Frederic Auguste Bartholdi (within shouting distance of this marker); Alexandre Gustave Eiffel (about 300 feet away, measured in a direct line); Joseph Pulitzer (about 300 feet away); Emma Lazarus (about 300 feet away); Why is the Statue Green? (about 300 feet away).
 Touch for a list and map of all markers in Manhattan.

 Regarding Cornerstone of the Statue of Liberty Pedestal.
 At the time of its dedication in 1886, President Grover Cleveland placed the Statue of Liberty under the administration of the U.S. Lighthouse Board, since it was categorized as a federal lighthouse.